-Did you know Columbia has three South Carolina state parks?
-If you’re looking for South Carolina state parks near Columbia, SC, you’ve come to the right place.
+You’ve come to the right place if you’re looking for South Carolina state parks near Columbia, SC.
 We have all the info on these great parks, plus tips on how to make the most of your visit and save some money, too!

-Of course, Columbia has dozens of city parks, an award winning zoo and botanical gardens, but there’s also lots of more nature, including a Columbia state park on Lake Murray.
+Of course, Columbia has dozens of city parks, an award-winning zoo and botanical gardens, but there’s also lots more nature.
+In terms of state parks, Columbia, SC has Lake Murray, with several more nearby.
 Plus, we have big news and some ideas on how you can save money on park admission.

 Sesquicentennial State Park

-To find out about the hiking, splash pad, paddling, and camping available at Sesquicentennial State Park in northeast Columbia, check out our Kidding Around Review of Sesqui.
+To find out about the hiking, splash pad, paddling, and camping available at Sesquicentennial in northeast Columbia, check out our Kidding Around® Review of Sesqui.

 Quick facts on Sesqui:

-• Hiking around the lake, short portion of the trail is paved but most is not.
+- Hiking around the lake, a short portion of the trail is paved, but most is not.

 Sesquicentennial State Park